WHAT WE DO

 We care about the education of reproductive health and menstrual hygiene of everyone we serve.

 END THE STIGMA

-We want to end the stigma of both period and homelessness.
+We want to end the stigma of both period and poverty.
 We do not use the term “feminine hygiene” because we do not want to hide behind a euphemism about a natural bodily function.
 There are too many negative stereotypes about the homeless.
 Too often their humanity is stripped from them.
 They are people and they deserve to have their basic needs fulfilled no matter their circumstances.